 Holding Chemical Manufacturers Accountable for AFFF Exposure Injuries

 Chemical-based fire-fighting foam was created, sold, and marketed by the largest chemical manufacturers in the world, such as 3M – and these products have now been extensively used by U.S. military personnel and firefighters for over 50 years.
-Despite growing evidence that PFAS chemicals such as PFOA and PFOS could cause cancer, thyroid disease, and endocrine disruption, these chemical manufacturers ignored the evidence and continued to put people’s lives at risk.
+Despite growing evidence that PFAS chemicals such as PFOA and PFOS could cause cancer, thyroid disease, and endocrine disruption, these major chemical manufacturers ignored the evidence and continued to put people’s lives at risk.

 The Environmental Protection Agency has classified PFAS as “emerging contaminants” and is taking action to investigate and research the effects of these chemicals on the environment.
-As more and more people become sickened and hurt by chemical manufacturer negligence, we must take action to hold these companies accountable for failing to consider the public good.
+As more people experience adverse health effects due to chemical manufacturer negligence, we must take action to hold these companies accountable for failing to consider the public good.